-From “Won’t You Be My Neighbor,” Faculty and Graduate Reading Series.
-University of Pittsburgh.
-September 17, 2014.
+From “Won’t You Be My Neighbor,” Faculty and Graduate Reading Series, University of Pittsburgh, September 17, 2014.

-LECTURES, PANELS, and PRESENTATIONS
+LECTURES, PANELS, and CONTESTS

 “First Year Teaching.”
-Panel at The University of Pittsburgh.
+Panel at the University of Pittsburgh.
 August 2017.

 “Widowhood and Livelihood.”
 Panel chair at American Folklore Society Annual Meeting.
 October 2013.